 This model helps small businesses and non-profits that can't afford to add staff find qualified workers at a reduced cost to increase capacity and productivity.

-The program offers financial reimbursement of up to 90% of the employee’s wages during the training period based on the business size.
+Assists employers with the costs of hiring and training new employees.
+The program offers financial reimbursement of 50% of the employee’s wages during the training period.

 Training periods can range from weeks to months but may not exceed 6 months.
 The County will determine the training period based on the employee’s current skills and experience and the complexity of the job.

 Reimburses employers up to $10,500 over 6 months for hiring eligible participants.
 100% wage reimbursement is available for the first 30 days, up to $3,000.
 The remaining 5 months wages are reimbursed at a flat rate not to exceed actual wages.

 Comfortable conference, presentation, interview, orientation and meeting space is available for employers.
 Due to COVID-19, access to this may be put on hold temporarily.

 Other Employer Resources

 Accessing and entering information into CalJOBS allows employers to access to a wide range of skilled applicants.
 By listing openings on CalJOBS